Bouss/guidelines/README.md

 Abstract classes are sometimes used as interfaces because they **assert** that the given polymorphic object **implements** some needed abstract methods.

 But they should not, as abstract methods are designed to achieve **internal contracts** between the Abstract class and its extended classes.
-Only Interfaces should be used as contracts in an **external context.** BTW, make an Abstract class implement an Interface is absolutely a good practice (and not redundant).
+Only Interfaces should be used as contracts in an **external context.**.

 E.g. **bad** signature: `public function __construct(AbstractService $service)`